Table of Contents

 The FATF blacklist

 Monitored countries that continue to insufficiently improve their AML defenses risk getting added to the feared Non-Compliant Countries and Territories (NCCT), the FATF’s “blacklist” that leads to global economic and political isolation.
-Currently, only Iran and North Korea occupy the list, but it is expected that unless Pakistan vastly improves its terrorism funding defenses, it may also be added in early 2020.
+Currently, only Iran and North Korea occupy the list.

 What happens if VASPs don’t comply with Recommendation 16?